 FLL Global Innovation Award

-XPRIZE and the Heritage Provider Network Inspire Kids with the FIRST®LEGO® League 2014 Global Innovation Award
+XPRIZE and the Heritage Provider Network Inspire Kids with the FIRST®LEGO® League 2015 Global Innovation Award.

-Funded by a generous grant from Dr. Dick Merkin, President and CEO of Heritage Provider Network, XPRIZE is once again sponsoring the FIRST® LEGO® League (FLL) Global Innovation Award.
-The award recognizes a group of young inventors who have applied outstanding innovation and creativity in solving a particular problem.
+Funded by a generous grant from Dr. Richard Merkin, President and CEO of Heritage Provider Network, XPRIZE is once again sponsoring the FIRST LEGO League (FLL) Global Innovation Award.
+Celebrating its 5th year, the award recognizes a group of young inventors who have applied outstanding innovation and creativity in solving a particular problem.
 XPRIZE is proud to be the Presenting Sponsor and Founding Partner of the award.

-"The FIRST LEGO League Global Innovation Award inspires and rewards truly talented kids,” said Dr. Merkin.
+"The FIRST LEGO League Global Innovation Award presented by XPRIZE inspires and rewards truly talented kids,” said Dr. Merkin.
 "At Heritage we try to stimulate innovation and imagination.
 As Einstein said, ‘Imagination is everything.
-It is a preview of life’s coming attractions.’
+It is a preview of life’s coming attractions.”
 These kids are our future leaders, creators, innovators and imagineers.
 We are happy to support this important XPRIZE initiative, which will help launch them on their life’s journey.”

-This year’s competition challenged FLL teams to devise ways to explore the topic of natural disasters and discover what can be done when intense natural events meet the places people live and work, and play.
-Teams’ innovations seek to help people prepare, stay safe, or rebuild after a natural disaster.
-The winners received their award at a special ceremony on June 3, 2014, at the U.S. Patent and Trademark Office in Alexandria, Virginia.
+This year’s competition challenged FLL teams to explore the topic of learning by asking teams to redesign or reimagine how we will gather knowledge and gain skills in the 21st century.
+The Teams educated adults on the ways that today’s kids need and want to learn.
+The winners received their award at a special ceremony on June 16, 2015, at the U.S. Patent and Trademark Office in Alexandria, Virginia.

 FIRST was founded in 1989 to inspire young people's interest and participation in science and technology.
 Based in Manchester, NH, the 501(c)(3) not-for-profit public charity designs accessible, innovative programs that motivate young people to pursue education and career opportunities in science, technology, engineering, and math, while building self-confidence, knowledge, and life skills.